 Online courses are available 24 hours a day and provide flexibility for students and instructors.
-Keep in mind that your instructor will not be available 24 hours a day.
-Instructors will check email, voicemail, and Canvas messages on a regular basis, but there may be times when they are unavailable due to other commitments and job responsibilities.
+Neither you nor your instructor is expected to be available 24 hours a day.
+Instructors check email, voicemail, and Canvas messages on a regular basis, but there may be times when they are unavailable due to other commitments and job responsibilities.
 You can expect your direct questions to be answered within 24-48 hours during weekdays.
 Like you, instructors need some down time and life balance.
 Evening and weekend responses are an exception, not the expected standard.